Home Cost Solar Panel Maintenance Cost

 - The brand.

-- Location of your panels – if your solar panels are located on the roof or in the ground.
+- Location of your panels – Solar panels are located on the roof or in the ground.
 Solar panels that are on the roof will most likely cost more.

-- The steepness of your roof – depends if your roof is harder to reach and navigate.
+- The steepness of your roof – depends if your roof is harder to reach.

 - Quantity and size of your arrays – the more and bigger they need to clean, the higher it will cost you.